 A double-conversion online UPS tower model takes the incoming AC power, converts it to DC power, and then converts it back to AC power.
 This conversion provides an added layer of security for your devices and data by increasing the degrees of isolation of the load from the volatility of the main power supply.
 Compared to line-interactive and offline UPS tower infrastructure, the online UPS tower model offers better voltage regulation by being the only one that simultaneously provides power to the loads as well as the battery, so the battery is ready to kick in when needed.

 An online UPS Tower Model also removes line noise, high voltage transients, harmonic distortion, and problems related to 50/60 Hertz to safeguard critical applications.
 In contrast, standby and line-interactive styles connect their loads directly to utility power with little or no surge protection.

-The SSG2.2K-1T tower UPS from Falcon Electric, for example, features true online 2200 VA/ 1540 watts capacity and an operational temperature range from -20° to 55°C. Integrated long-life batteries reduce frequent replacements and downtime.
+For example, the SSG2.2K-1T tower UPS from Falcon Electric features true online 2200 VA/ 1540 watts capacity and an operational temperature range from -20 to 55°C. Integrated long-life batteries reduce frequent replacements and downtime.
 With UL 508, UL 1778, cUL, and CE certification, it is perfect for industrial control applications.
 The SSG3K-1T is precisely the same as above but with 3000 VA.
 Rackmount versions are available with identical specifications.

 An uninterrupted power system that can protect your devices and data against a volatile power supply is an essential component of your hardware setup.
 Select a UPS solution that is designed specifically for your needs.
 While UPS tower models are the easiest to set up, Westward Sales also offers rack mount versions.
 Contact Westward Sales to find out the best UPS tower model or solution for your needs.